rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 Take a look at `adventure.py`.
 The file has three main components.

 1. The `import` statement.
-Instead of working from a single file, we've split our two classes into separate files, in order to keep our files short and tidy.
-To be able to access the class from one file in the other, we have to import them:
+Instead of working from a single file, we've split our two classes into separate files, in order to keep our files relatively short and tidy.
+To be able to access the Room class from the `adventure.py` file, we use `import`.

-		from room import Room

-	This line ensures that the `Room` class from `room.py` is available to use within `adventure.py`, so we can create `Room` objects for use in the adventure game.
-For example, the following statement would create a `Room` object for you to use in Adventure:

-		room = Room(3, 'Inside building', 'You are inside a building, a well house for a large spring.')

-	Note that we did not include an import statement atop `room.py`.
+	If you take a peek at `room.py`, you'll note that we did not include an import statement atop that file.
 This is because `Room` does not need to know anything about the adventure game, only the other way around.

-2. The `Adventure` class, which contain all methods that make the game work.
+2. The biggest part of the file is the `Adventure` class, which contain all methods that make the game work.

+	- The `__init__` method ensures that all is set for playing an adventure game.
+In particular, it uses the other methods to load game data, build a structure of rooms, and point `current_room` to the first room in the map.

-	- The `load_rooms` method is used to parse the data files and creates `Room` objects with that data.
+	- The `parse_rooms` method opens and parses the data files, and the `load_rooms` method creates `Room` objects with that data.

-	- The `game_over` method will eventually decide if the game has been won or lost by the player.
+	- The `game_over` method will eventually decide (calculate) if the game has been won or lost by the player.

-	- Moving around in the game is handled by the `move` method.
-Here you'll make use of the room objects you've created earlier.
+	- Moving around in the game is handled by the `move` method, by setting the "current" room to a different one.

-	- The `play` method contains the main loop that makes your game playable.
-One important part of this is translating commands given by your player into method calls that handle the actions.
-We've already given you a headstart here.
-See how we check if a command is a "direction" with which to move?

-3. The `if __name__ == "__main__"` part, which contains just one line of code.
-It creates an `Adventure` object, which will start the game.
-Note that this is the only place where you can change the name of the map that is loaded.
+3. The `if __name__ == "__main__"` part, which contains the main "game loop" of the program.
+After introducing the game, it repeatedly asks for a command from the user, and tries to perform that command.
+In the `while` statement, you see that the game will stop as soon as the `game_over()` method returns `True`.

 ### `room.py`

-As mentioned, this file contains the `Room` class definition, where al code related to rooms will be collected.
-The `__init__()` method initializes each room with an id, name and description.
+This file contains the `Room` class definition.

+1. The `__init__` method initializes a room with an id, name and description.
+For example, you should be able to create a `Room` object using the following syntax:
-So the statement

 		room = Room(3, 'Inside building', 'You are inside a building, a well house for a large spring.')

-creates a room with the following attributes:

-- `id`: 3,
-- `name`: `'Inside building'`, and
-- `description`: `'You are inside a building, a well house for a large spring.'`.

-The `Room` class contains two other methods, one for adding connections and one for checking connections, but you still have to implement them!
+2. The `add_connection` method allows us to connect the room to a new one.
+We should be able to use it like this:

+		some_other_room_object = Room(5, 'Outside', 'You are outside.')
+		room.add_connection("WEST", some_other_room_object)

+3. The `has_connection` method does nothing more than checking whether a connection is available in a particular direction.
+For example:

+		print(room.has_connection("WEST"))  # should print True, given step 2 above

+4. The `get_connection` method assumes the connection is there and returns the room object that may be found in that direction.

+		new_room = room.get_connection("WEST")  # should now be the "other" room

 ## Step 0: Reading data files and the code